missAliceX/AngelX/_posts/2021-07-13-web-application.md

 _Want to see something?
 Got to build it yourself, sorry._

-After this project, you will be pretty much as good as any Joe out there.
+After this project, you will be pretty much as good as any Joey out there.
 Yes, we are doing a tech spec again.
 Get used to it.

 # Project Pages Tech Spec